tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 - Roaming messages can be recalled.
 - Fixed the unread count error when a user was invited to join a group in silent mode through a RESTful API.
 - Fixed occasional message sending exceptions due to poor network connection.
-- Fixed incorrect logic for role filtering conditions when group members are obtained.
+- Fixed incorrect logic for role filter conditions when group members are obtained.
 - Fixed the issue where the SDK failed to get the group name the first time users sent a message in a group created by a RESTful API.
-- Fixed the issue where getUsersProfile failed to get user information after caching was disabled.
+- Fixed the issue where `getUsersProfile` failed to get user information after caching was disabled.
 - Fixed the issue where voice message files without a suffix could not be downloaded after they were received.

 **iOS and Mac platforms**

 - Added OPPOChannelID settings to fix the issue where OPPO mobile phones running Android 8.0 or later failed to receive iOS push messages.
-- Optimized annotations to getGrouplist return objects.
+- Optimized annotations to `getGrouplist` return objects.

 **Android platform**

 - Offline pushed channelID on OPPO mobile phones running Android 8.0 or later can be configured in the console.
-- The ext, sound, and desc fields of TIMCustomElem have been deprecated.
+- The ext, sound, and desc fields of `TIMCustomElem` have been deprecated.

 **Windows platform**